Recycling and Sustainability for Gardening Clapham

 Gardening Clapham’s waste policy respects borough-specific rules on hazardous waste, such as pesticides and treated timbers, ensuring these are segregated and delivered to authorised handlers.
 Our staff receive training on identifying contaminants and correctly labelling loads, with the dual aim of protecting recyclers and maximising the volume of material that can be recovered for reuse or composting.

-Compost and redistributed soil for allotment groups Sustainability at Garden Clapham also means continuous improvement: we review collection routes, recycling performance and partnership outcomes quarterly.
+In a well-maintained garden within Clapham, a woman dressed in pink gardening attire, including gloves and a wide-brimmed hat, tends to a flower bed bordered by lush green shrubs and vibrant yellow flowering plants.
+The garden features a paved pathway and a neatly clipped hedge in the background, with a backdrop of mature trees and bright, natural sunlight filtering through the leaves.
+A blue watering can rests nearby, indicating ongoing garden care activities.
+The scene captures a peaceful outdoor space designed for gardening and landscaping, showcasing grass, soil, well-arranged plants, and garden tools, embodying sustainable outdoor maintenance practices associated with Gardening Clapham and the local area postcode.
+Sustainability at Garden Clapham also means continuous improvement: we review collection routes, recycling performance and partnership outcomes quarterly.
 Targets are revisited annually and adjusted to reflect operational learning and updates in local waste policy.
 By combining a clear recycling percentage target, close ties to local transfer stations, meaningful charity partnerships and investment in low-carbon vans, Gardening Clapham fosters an enduring, practical model for an eco-friendly waste disposal area and a sustainable rubbish gardening area that benefits both green space users and the broader Clapham community.

 Gardening Clapham